smotrjashka/SneakGame/README.md

 After that I saw part of code where we place food, particulary the coordinat check!
 It potential bug.
 We place the food and only after that we grow the body.
 But check contains only body, not a new + 1 squear.
 Or if we imagine that in our model during food place we go ahead, than we need to avoid the next squaer for "automatice eating" food.
 Thats why I made a decision to expand the prohibiden area for new food.

 And I added the lifes.
 The user will have 3 lifes.
 Each new level lifes will be "zeroed" to 3.
 Game is over when no lifes left.
 If we will restore the game, we restore lifes count too.
 Every colision take 1 life.
 May be in future it will be more complex concept of lifes.
+Pay attention, that every colision with obstacle take 1 life, but in snake "eat" herself, she die emidiatlly!!))

 ## Concepts covered